dotnet/docs/docs/core/tools/dotnet.md

 ## Environment variables

-- `DOTNET_ROOT`
+- `DOTNET_ROOT`, `DOTNET_ROOT(x86)`

-  Specifies the location of the .NET Core SDK and runtimes if they are not installed in the default location.
+  Specifies the location of the .NET Core runtimes, if they are not installed in the default location.
 The default location on Windows is `C:\Program Files\dotnet`.
 The default location on Linux and macOS is `/usr/share/dotnet`.
+This environment variable is used only when running apps via generated executables (apphosts). `DOTNET_ROOT(x86)` is used instead when running a 32-bit executable on a 64-bit OS.

 - `DOTNET_PACKAGES`